Skip to content

 get_segment_mismatches()

 Return per-attribute descriptions of where segments diverge.
-Uses first segment as a reference.

 Returns: